-President and Chief Executive Officer 5 times base salary Other Named Executive Officers 3 times base salary
+President and Chief Executive Officer Other Named Executive Officers

 In determining an executive's ownership, shares held directly as well as shares underlying restricted units are included.
 Shares underlying unexercised stock options and unvested performance units are not included in the calculation.
 Until the required ownership level is achieved, the executives are required to retain at least fifty percent of net profit shares.
 Net profit shares are shares remaining after payment of the exercise price, if applicable, and taxes upon the exercise of stock options, vesting of restricted stock, and earn-out of performance shares.
 Mallinckrodt's Insider Trading Policy prohibits employees, including named executive officers, from engaging in transactions in puts, calls, cashless collars, options or similar rights and obligations involving Mallinckrodt securities, other than the exercise of a Mallinckrodt-issued stock option.